 There are two types of radio spectrum authorisations: a frequency assignment; and a radio equipment licence.
-The frequency assignment (called: "frequency booking") establishes the rights to use specified frequencies within a territory defined in the licence.
-In most cases, it is effective on the whole territory of Poland, but it can also be granted for a regional or even a local basis.
+The frequency assignment (called: "frequency booking") establishes the right to use specified frequencies within a territory defined in the licence.
+In most cases, it is effective in the whole territory of Poland, but it can also be granted on a regional or even local basis.
 It is granted for up to 15 years with a right to reassignment.
-If there is a scarcity of certain frequencies, the assignment is granted after a competitive tender or auction - where in an auction the decisive criterion is the amount of lump sum payment bid for the spectrum, while in a tender, the decisive criterion is the competition.
-The frequency reassignment after 15 years requires an additional payment of the sum equal to the value of a similar spectrum assessed on the basis of the last competitive tender or auction for a similar spectrum.
-Since the "frequency booking" does not allow the use of radio equipment, separate individual radio equipment licences are necessary for each base station.
-The radio equipment licences are issued for up to 10 years and they provide specific technical conditions in order to ensure the compatibility of the specific equipment in a declared location, depending on a frequency band it will operate.
+If there is a scarcity of certain frequencies, the assignment is granted after a competitive tender or auction; in an auction the decisive criterion is the amount of lump sum payment bid for the spectrum, while

+ICLG TO: TELECOMS, MEDIA & INTERNET LAWS 2016 © Published and reproduced with kind permission by Global Legal Group Ltd, London in a tender, the decisive criterion is the competition.
+Frequency reassignment after 15 years requires an additional payment of the sum equal to the value of a similar spectrum assessed on the basis of the last competitive tender or auction for a similar spectrum.
+Since a "frequency booking" does not allow the use of radio equipment, separate individual radio equipment licences are necessary for each base station.
+The radio equipment licences are issued for up to 10 years and they provide specific technical conditions in order to ensure the compatibility of the specific equipment in a declared location, depending on the frequency band it will operate.
 The radio equipment licence can be used on the basis of a frequency assignment or without the assignment.
-In the latter case, the priority is given to the entity who applied first.
+In the latter case, priority is given to the entity that applied first.
 Additionally, the law provides a new regime called "light licensing", which allows the use of radio equipment on the basis of a frequency assignment (frequency booking) and a subsequent notification of the OEC about the radio equipment, prior to putting it into operation.
 The OEC shall create a radio equipment register in order to keep data about radio devices operating without a radio equipment licence, on the sole basis of a frequency assignment.